How Does Membership Work?

 All members are invited to vote on the final allocation of the grant fund and to attend Many Hands events, including education programs and the Annual Meeting, where the four grantees chosen by the Focus Area Committees make presentations on their work before members vote.
 In addition, members are welcome to participate in grantmaking, operations, and governance.

-Grantmaking is headed by Board Vice President Charis Keitelman.
+Grantmaking is headed by Board Vice President Claudette Christian.
 Grantmaking responsibilities include creating and publicizing the application, providing support to applicants, conducting eligibility review, setting up Focus Area Committees, serving on or chairing a Focus Area Committee (reviewing applications, conducting site visits, selecting a grantee), carrying out financial review of Focus Area Committee finalists, conducting the Annual Meeting, executing grant agreements, and presenting grant awards.

 Depending on their interests and experience, members typically start out by serving on a Focus Area Committee or participating in financial review and may then move on to participate in eligibility review or other areas of grantmaking.

-Operations are headed by Board President Kathryn Zecca.
+Operations are headed by Board President Charis Keitelman.
 Operations include member recruiting and retention, event planning, communications, finance, governance, and strategic planning.
 All members are welcome to support the first three functions by serving on the Membership Committee or Communications team; members with relevant skills and experience may be asked to serve on the Finance or Governance Committee.

 How Long Will My Membership Last?

 Membership is valid for a single grant cycle (see below).
-It begins when we receive your gift and ends the day after the following Annual Meeting, which takes place in mid-May.
+It begins when we receive your gift and ends when voting for the Impact Grantee concludes in May.
 We welcome members to join Many Hands throughout the year.
-However, in order to serve on a Focus Area Committee and review grant applications (January-April), you must make your gift between May and December 31 of the previous year.
-(Click here to read more about our Focus Area Committees; click here for an overview of our grant process.)
+However, in order to serve on a Focus Area Committee—Economic Empowerment, Education, Health, or Housing—and review grant applications (February-April), you must make your gift before January 15.
+(Click here for an overview of our grant process.)

 Stay Informed